 I was thrilled to discover a simple way of making cherry pie bars using a pouch of sugar cookie mix.
-Now I can get my cherry pie fix in a jiffy.
+Now I can get my cherry pie fix in a jiffy with these easy cherry pie sugar cookie bars.
 The sugar cookie makes an amazing crust which is reminiscent of the sugary sheen on my moms pie.
 I made these bars for a neighborhood gathering and they were a hit.
 Most definitely a recipe to keep in my arsenal of easy sweet treats that are impressive enough for guests.

 - 1 pouch (1 lb 1.5 oz) sugar cookie mix (I used Betty Crocker)

 - 1/4 teaspoon almond extract

 - 1 (21 oz) can cherry pie filling